Republican national security experts call on Trump to concede, begin transition

 Blocking the transition, he said, “is wrongheaded.
 It’s just immature.”

-Hayden, who as CIA director briefed then-President-elect Barack Obama in 2008 on covert action programs, said that the agency “very much” wants to brief Biden, but is being prevented from doing so.
+Hayden, who as CIA director briefed then-President-elect Barack Obama in 2008 on covert action programs, said the agency “very much” wants to brief Biden but is being prevented from doing so.
 “That,” he said, “is very concerning.”

 The statement added to complaints from a small but growing number of Republicans who describe Trump’s election response as a threat to the nation’s security.